MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-B-General-Regulations-PoliciesFood-Distribution/part-253-Administration-Food-Distribution-Program-Households-Indian-Reservations/section-253.6.md

 ##### § 253.6 Eligibility of households. #####

-Link to an amendment published at 89 FR 87255, Oct.
-31, 2024.Link to a correction published at 89 FR 104394, Dec.
-23, 2024.

 (a) *Household concept.* (1) The State agency shall determine eligibility for the Food Distribution Program on a household basis.
-Household means any of the following individuals or groups of individuals, provided that such individuals or groups are not boarders or residents of an institution and provided that separate household or boarder status shall not be granted to a spouse of a member of the household, or to children under 18 years of age under the parental control of a member of the household.
+Household means any of the following individuals or groups of individuals, provided that such individuals or groups are not boarders or residents of an institution.

+(i) An individual living alone.

+(ii) An individual living with others, but customarily purchasing food and preparing meals for home consumption separate and apart from the others.

+(iii) A group of individuals living together for whom food is customarily purchased in common and for whom meals are prepared together for home consumption.

+(iv) *Spouses living separately.* For purposes of this part, spouses living separately and apart are considered separate households.

+(2) *Nonhousehold members.* The following individuals residing with a household shall not be considered household members in determining the household's eligibility.
+Nonhousehold members specified in paragraphs (a)(2) (i) and (iv) who are otherwise eligible may participate in the Program as separate households.

+(3) *Authorized representatives.* The head of the household, spouse, or any other responsible member of the household may designate an authorized representative to act on behalf of the household in making application for USDA Foods and/or obtaining USDA Foods as provided in § 253.7(a)(10)(i) and § 253.7(a)(10)(ii) respectively.

+(4) *Children.* A child (other than a foster child) under 18 years of age who lives with and is under the parental control of a household member must be considered a member of the household.
+A child must be considered under parental control for purposes of this provision if they are financially or otherwise dependent on a member of the household, unless State law defines such a person as an adult.

 (i) An individual living alone.